The Coboundary Quasi-Polynomials of Hyperplane Arrangements over Residually Finite Dedekind Domains: Preliminaries

-Finally, we give a proof of a key result (\Cref{layer decomposition}) stating that the cardinality of the $\mathfrak{a}$-torsion part of the complement $M(Z)$ can be expressed in terms of the poset $L[\mathfrak{a}]$ and the absolute norm $N(\mathfrak{a})$.
+Finally, we give a proof of a key result (\zcref{layer decomposition}) stating that the cardinality of the $\mathfrak{a}$-torsion part of the complement $M(Z)$ can be expressed in terms of the poset $L[\mathfrak{a}]$ and the absolute norm $N(\mathfrak{a})$.